 Dora shows the correct way to take measurements from a body, her dress form Claudette, and existing garments.
 This section is very helpful, especially for those of us that haven’t had a lot of experience with doing measurements and want to create the great fit.
 You can see Dora wearing the vest project for this class in the picture above.
-You can buy a kit for the vest here, and the pattern is only available through the class.

 Lesson 4: Adjusting the Pattern (23:04 minutes) is a detailed walk through of the pattern.
 The video in this section usually focuses on the pattern itself, with relevant areas highlighted or enlarged while Dora talks about that component.
 While this is obviously specifically about the vest pattern, Dora shares a lot of information about fitting, pattern alternations, and understanding schematics that could apply to any pattern you may work with in the future.